ITensor/website/docs/book/trg.md

     return 0;
     }

-We could include additional header files, but "itensor/decomp.h" is sufficient because it will pull in "itensor/itensor.h" and other important headers.

 First define some basic parameters of the calculation, such as the temperature "T"; the maximum number  of singular values "maxm"; and the top-most scale we want to reach